giantswarm/vsphere-csi-driver-app/README.md

 ### `make increase-chart-version`

 This target should be run last as it increases the version of the chart in the `Chart.yaml` file in the `helm` directory (the earlier targets may overwrite this file).

+## Compatibility

+Compatibility with Kubernetes versions is documented in the [upstream repository](https://github.com/kubernetes-sigs/vsphere-csi-driver?tab=readme-ov-file#vsphere-csi-driver-releases).